Sallust: As a historian

 On the whole, antiquity looked favourably on Sallust as a historian.
 Tacitus speaks highly of him.
 Quintilian called him the "Roman Thucydides".
 Martial joins the praise: "Sallust, according to the judgment of the learned, will rank as the prince of Roman historiographers".

 In late antiquity, he was highly praised by Jerome as "very reliable"; his monographs also entered the corpus of standard education in Latin, with Virgil, Cicero, and Terence (covering history, the epic, oratory, and comedy, respectively).

 In the thirteenth century Sallust's passage on the expansion of the Roman Republic (Cat.
 7) was cited and interpreted by theologian Thomas Aquinas and scholar Brunetto Latini.
 During the Late Middle Ages and Renaissance, Sallust's works began to influence political thought in Italy.
 Among many scholars and historians interested in Sallust, the most notable are Leonardo Bruni, Coluccio Salutati and Niccolò Machiavelli.
 Among his admirers in England in the early modern period were Thomas More, Alexander Barclay and Thomas Elyot.
 Justus Lipsius marked Sallust as the second most notable Roman historian after Tacitus.

 Historians since the 19th century also have negatively noted Sallust's bias and partisanship in his histories, not to mention some errors in geography and dating.
 Also importantly, much of Sallust's anti-corruption moralising is "blunted by his sanctimonious tone and by ancient accusations of corruption, which have made him out to be a remarkable hypocrite".

 Modern views on the period which Sallust documented reject moral failure as a cause of the republic's collapse and believe that "social conflicts are insufficient to account for the political implosion".
-The core narrative of moral decline prevalent in Sallust's works, is now criticised as crowding out the his own examination of the structural and socio-economic factors that brought about the crisis of the republic while also manipulating historical facts to make them fit his moralistic thesis; he, however, is credited as "a clear-sighted and impartial interpreter of his own age".
+The core narrative of moral decline prevalent in Sallust's works, is now criticised as crowding out his own examination of the structural and socio-economic factors that brought about the crisis of the republic while also manipulating historical facts to make them fit his moralistic thesis; he, however, is credited as "a clear-sighted and impartial interpreter of his own age".

 His focus on moralising also misrepresents and over-simplifies the state of Roman politics.
 For example, Mackay 2009: